alevenberg/nyx-crossword/README.md

 3. Install requirements.txt: `pip3 install -r requirements.txt`

-4. Run the scrape.py script: `python3 scrape.py -s 2019-10-01 -e 2019-10-31 -l october.log`
+4. Run the scrape.py script: `python3 scraper.py -s 2019-10-01 -e 2019-10-31 -l october.log`
-    - Note: you can run the script with the same start and end date it will scrape the clues for that day
+    - Note: you can run the script with the same start and end date it will scrape the clues for that day:
+        - Give execute permissions: `chmod 755 run-one-day.sh`
+        - Run script: `./run-one-day.sh 2019-01-01`
     - Also, you can change the logging level to logging.WARNING, logging.INFO, logging.DEBUG, or logging.ERROR
+    - Must run with python 3.7 or later or else argument will not parse correctly as described [here](https://stackoverflow.com/questions/25470844/specify-format-for-input-arguments-argparse-python/25470943)

 5. The csv file will be found in `./data/crossword-clues-from-2019-10-01-to-2019-10-31.csv`